Skip to main content

 Prometheus is a widely adopted open source metrics server with its own API and client libraries.
 Prometheus clients expose their metrics on an HTTP endpoint.
 Prometheus servers can then connect to that endpoint and store the metrics they provide.
 OpenTelemetry Collector acts like a Prometheus server, and will transform Prometheus metrics signals into OpenTelemetry Metrics signals, which can then be forwarded to Honeycomb over the OpenTelemetry Line Protocol (OTLP).

-An architecture diagram depicting an instrumented app exposing a Prometheus endpoint, which is being scraped by OpenTelemetry Collector.
-OpenTelemetry Collector is then sending data to Honeycomb over OTLP.
+1. Instrumented app exposes a Prometheus endpoint, which is being scraped by OpenTelemetry Collector.

 Instrumenting Your Application as a Prometheus Client